RevenueCat/revenuecat-docs/docs_source/Tools/targeting.md

 1. RevenueCat is initialized
 2. Offerings are fetched
-3. Your list of Offerings is returned, along with the identifier of your **Current Offering**
+3. Your list of Offerings is returned, along with the identifier of the **Current Offering** for a given customer

-As long as your app is setup to display the Current Offering on your paywall, then you can change that Offering at any time from our Dashboard, or run an Experiment to serve two different Offerings to specific audiences.
+As long as your app is setup to display a customer's Current Offering on your paywall, then you can change the Default Offering that gets provided for a customer at any time from our Dashboard, or run an Experiment to serve two different Offerings to specific audiences.

 Once you setup Targeting Rules, you unlock an additional level of customization, because the **Current Offering** that gets returned for each customer will be based on the Rule they qualify for.
 For example:

 1. RevenueCat is initialized
 2. Offerings are fetched
 3. Your list of Offerings is returned, along with the identifier of the Offering for the first rule that the customer matched as the **Current Offering** for that customer
-   1. If the customer does not match any specified rules, the **Current Offering** will be set as your default Offering
+   1. If the customer does not match any specified rules, they'll receive the **Default Offering** for your Project.

-> 📘
+> 🚧
 >
-> Think of your "default Offering" just like your "Current Offering" if you have no Targeting Rules setup.
-It's the Offering that will get served if no other rules apply.
+> In December 2023 we began referring to a Project's current Offering as it's default Offering.
+Learn more [here](https://www.revenuecat.com/docs/displaying-products#fetching-offerings).

 When determining which (if any) Targeting Rule a customer matches, we'll assess them from top to bottom as you've ordered them in the Dashboard.